 Fernando Alonso was born to a working-class family on 29 July 1981 in Oviedo, Asturias, Spain.
 He raced in Formula One under the Spanish flag and won the Formula One World Drivers’ Championship in 2005 and 2006.
 He also won the 24 Hours of Le Mans in 2018 and 2019 and the 24 Hours of Daytona in 2019.
 In 2018-9, he won the FIA World Endurance Championship.
-He has also driven for McLaren, Ferrari and Minardi in Formula One.
+He has driven for Aston Martin, Alpine, McLaren, Ferrari and Minardi in Formula One.

 Fernando Alonso started go-karting at an early age of three and won his first karting race at the age of seven.
 He was the junior champion of the Asturias and Galacia counties when he was eight and progressed to Cadet class in 1990.
 Genís Marcó, a go-kart importer, found financial support for Alonso and mentored him.
 He made sure that Alonso was able to compete in the European series.

 Mentored by Mike Wilson, the six-time Karting World Champion, Alonso won the Asturias and Basque County Cadet Championship in 1990.
 In 1991, he finished runner up in the Spanish National Cadet Championship.
 Alonso went on to win three Spanish Junior National Championships from 1993 to 1995.
 He finished third in the CIK-FIA Cadets’ Rainbow Trophy.